monsoonmaelstrom/book2/book2.md

 “Cousin?”
 John quickly asks.

 “Indeed,” Davy says, but does not elaborate further.
-“Anyway, what she means to say is that it is rather urgent,” and we would greatly appreciate any assistance you could offer.”
+“Anyway, what she means to say is that it is rather urgent, and we would greatly appreciate any assistance you could offer.”

 That is definitely *not* what I mean to say, but I bite my tongue and don’t contradict him.

 “It seems like Alexandria may have left some parts of the story out,” John murmurs and Robert inclines his head slightly.

 “Yes, well, if it makes you feel any better, I only recently found out you were… on speaking terms with one another.
-I was not aware that any of the polities ruling families knew where she was, let alone were friends?
+I was not aware that any of the polities’ ruling families knew where she was, let alone were friends?
 Allies?
 Of hers.
 How would you describe it?”
 I ask leaning forward slightly.

 Robert looks at me, and I swear he looks amused.
 “We have a mutual goal.
 A common enemy, if you will,” he responds.
 “We are allies, of a sort, I suppose.”